hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/index.md

 ## Overview

-The HASS.Agent docs are built on MKDocs, which is a python based tool that allows you to write documentation in simple markdown.
-Most of the docs is written in markdown and is therefore easily editable.
-However submitting these edits and testing them requires a basic understanding of git and github version control.
+The HASS.Agent docs are built with MkDocs Material, versioned with `mike`, and served locally through Docker.
+The site content is mostly simple markdown, so editing pages is straightforward, but submitting changes and testing them locally still requires a basic understanding of git and GitHub.

 ### The documentation versions

-At the top of the documentation you will find a selector to the write of the title.
-This is a version selector that allows you to view different versions of the documentation.
+At the top of the documentation you will find a version selector to the right of the title.
+This lets you view different published versions of the docs.
 You will notice there are three special versions and the rest follow the format of `*.*`:

 | Version   | Description                                                                                             |
 | --------- | ------------------------------------------------------------------------------------------------------- |